 Is Data Analytics Hard to Learn?

-When we choose our career path, one of the most common dilemmas we might find ourselves in is whether such a field is complex; in a few words, is it doable?
+When we choose our career path, be it data science or analytics or any other field, one of the most common dilemmas we might find ourselves in is whether such a field is complex; in a few words, is it doable?
 Keep reading and find out.

 How long does it take to become a data analyst?